Trailhead: Ballyvaughan, County Clare

-A-B. Starting from the town of Ballyvaughan follow the R447 (towards fanore) for 300m past thatched cottages and across a bridge to reach a roadway on the left.
+Starting from the town of Ballyvaughan follow the R447 (towards Fanore) for 300m past thatched cottages and across a bridge to reach a roadway on the left.
 Turn left here and follow the purple arrows along a roadway past the Primary School.
-Veer right here and follow the various arrows across a series of stone stiles and wooded sections to exit into a field which takes you a surfaced roadway where the Burren Way turns right – but you follow the purples arrows and turn left.
+Veer right here and follow the various arrows across a series of stone stiles and wooded sections to exit into a field which takes you to a surfaced roadway where the Burren Way turns right – but you follow the purple arrows and turn left.

 Caution: Rocks are slippery when wet.